Glaucoma and Cataracts

 Does Glaucoma Cause Cataracts?

-Glaucoma itself does not cause cataracts, although there are certain situations in which cataracts are exacerbated by treatment for glaucoma.
+Glaucoma itself does not cause cataracts, although there are certain situations in which cataracts are exacerbated by treatments for glaucoma.
 For example, glaucoma surgeries such as trabeculectomy or glaucoma drainage devices such as tube shunts, are known to modestly accelerate the rate of cataract formation.
 Sometimes the same situation that leads to glaucoma can result in cataracts.
 For example, topical steroids used to treat inflammatory conditions can result in steroid-induced glaucoma and steroid-induced cataract formation.

 Can Cataracts and Glaucoma be Treated at the Same Time?